essif-lab/framework/README.md

 $ yarn start
 ```

 The first command is for linking dependencies.
-The seconds starts a local development server and open up a browser window.
+The second starts a local development server and open up a browser window.
 Most changes are reflected live without having to restart the server.

 ### Build